holmisen/agg/README.md

 `cross join {` _command_ ... `}`

-Input if cross joined with the result if applying the inner commands to the input.
+Input is cross joined with the result if applying the inner commands to the input.